 Where can I find the decibel measurements of JBL speakers?

 JBL doesn’t publish the decibel readings of their products.
-One would need to measure it themselves to see exactly how much volume a JBL Bluetooth speaker puts out, which can be a costly exercise.
+One would need to measure it themselves to see how much volume a JBL Bluetooth speaker puts out, which can be costly.